-There is no doubt about it, discussing your personal decision about organ donation is not an easy conversation.
+There is no doubt about it, discussing your personal decision about donating organs is not an easy conversation.

-As Organ Donation Week (Monday 26 September – Sunday 2 October) approaches, North Tees and Hartlepool NHS Foundation Trust’s organ donation clinical lead is offering some advice on how to raise the issue with your loved ones.
+As the week approaches, our organ donation clinical lead is offering advice on raising the issue with loved ones.

-Dr. Tara Mane said: “It’s vital that every adult lets their loved ones know about their personal decision about organ donation.
+Dr. Tara Mane said: “It’s vital that adults lets their loved ones know about their personal decision about organ donation.

 “Even though the law now presumes consent that everyone is on the organ donor register, unless they opt out, permission from your next of kin is still required.

-“Should that day come, your relatives need to know if you want to be an organ donor.”
+“Should that day come, your relatives need to know if you want to be a donor.”

-• Consider seeking guidance – some people find it helpful to speak with a faith leader or trusted advisor.
+- Consider seeking guidance as some people find it helpful to speak with a faith leader or trusted advisor.

-- Register your decision on the organ donation website: www.organdonation.nhs.uk/register-your-decision/
+- Register your decision on the organ donation website.

 Tara continued: “By taking a little time now to have this conversation, you will be sparing those you love from one more worry as they deal the worst time of their life.